 “I am not connected to the national church, so I have a different set of eyes and a different voice than the other people who are running for moderator,” she said.
 “I bring an openness and an ability to cross the different levels of the denomination.
 I have been asked what I plan to do (if elected moderator).
 I don’t ‘plan’ to do anything.
 A moderator is just that – we moderate.
 We are to be problem solvers.

 “I view this position to be the face of the denomination.
 My job would be to present what the denomination stands for, which is decided at the General Assembly.
 I would hope to represent the denomination well nationally, internationally, wherever I would be sent on behalf of our denomination.”

-“I am looking for someone with the same heart that I have right now,” Chantal said, “one of hope, one not of scarcity.
-I’m looking for someone with the same view of where we are right now and what we should be doing.
-And someone who is feeling called to do this job.”
+“I was looking for someone with the same heart that I have right now,” Chantal said, “one of hope, one not of scarcity.
+I was looking for someone with the same view of where we are right now and what we should be doing.
+And someone who was feeling called to do this job.”

 Chantal, for one, can certainly relate to feeling that call.

 Note: Anyone interested in contacting Chantal about the moderator position can do so by email at email@example.com.